Pearcleaner

 The optional Sentinel Monitor runs in the background with minimal resource usage (around 2MB RAM), automatically detecting when an application is moved to the Trash.
 It then proactively prompts the user to remove associated leftover files, ensuring a clean system even with manual deletion habits.

-PearCleaner includes a robust Undo Manager, ensuring that virtually all deleted files (except those managed by Homebrew) are first moved to the Trash.
+PearCleaner includes a solid Undo Manager, ensuring that virtually all deleted files (except those managed by Homebrew) are first moved to the Trash.
 This allows users to easily restore items if they accidentally remove something important, providing a crucial safety net for system cleaning operations.

 A macOS developer frequently installs and uninstalls various SDKs, command-line tools, and testing applications, often via Homebrew.
 They use PearCleaner to manage their Homebrew installations graphically, prune unused development caches and temporary files, and ensure that when they discard a project's associated tools, no lingering data clutters their system.
 The App Lipo processing also helps them slim down universal apps for specific testing environments.